Leonardo-Boss/suckless-site/suckless.org/conference.md

 * Yes, video and audio streams are planned.

 # Will the talks be recorded?
 * Only if there is a consent by the presenter that it should be done.
+The easiest way to preserve what was said on the conference is to have a text file in UTF-8 text/plain and some text formatting that tells the audience what was said.
+This is the maximum compression such a talk can be held and preserved in.
+We don't want academic papers, but something you would want to read when trying to get some information about what you as presenter said.
+* The easiest way is to just publish the PDF of the slides.

 # What are the costs?
 * After we received the number of people interested in such a conference costs